Book a lecturer from NWHM Speakers Bureau

 READ MORE

-Now Open at the MLK Library in Washington, DC!
+Artwork on Display at the MLK Library

 NWHM's award-winning exhibition, We Who Believe in Freedom: Black Feminist DC, traces Black feminism in Washington, DC from the turn of the 20th century through the civil rights and Black Power movements to today.
+Visit before it closes on September 29.

 /sites/default/files/2024-02/We%20Who%20Believe%20in%20Freedom%20Carousel%203.png